S3-working-group/s3-practical-guide/docs/objection.md

 When seeking out potential objections, consider:

-- why the intended outcome would not be (fully) achieved: **effectiveness**
+- why the <dfn data-info="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</dfn> would not be (fully) achieved: **effectiveness**
 - why it would be wasteful to proceed as proposed (or previously agreed): **efficiency**
-- the negative consequences something would have elsewhere (in the same domain, in the wider organization, or beyond): **side-effects**
+- the negative consequences something would have elsewhere (in the same <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>, in the wider organization, or beyond): **side-effects**

 The information revealed by objections can be used to improve: